Discover more from Where on Planet Earth

 Tulum Beach

 This is probably why you came.
 Tulum beach is incredible, and also very long so there are quite a few different areas you can go to.
-At the highest level, the beach is divided into two, to the right and to the left of the roundabout when getting to the beach road from town (the intersection between Av.
-Coba and Boca Paila).
+At the highest level, the beach is divided into two, to the right and to the left of the roundabout when getting to the beach road from town (the intersection between Coba Street and Boca Paila Street).

-The public beach is to the left, this is a shorter stretch of beach (about a mile) but easily accessible since it has a public entrance (it can get very crowded).
+The “public beach” is to the left, this is a shorter stretch of beach (about a mile) but easily accessible since it has several public entrances (which also means it can get very crowded).
 This is where I come running in the mornings, and when I wake up early enough, see the sunrise.
-The sea is usually calmer, and you can see the ruins from here!
+The sea is usually calmer and warmer on this side, and you can see the ruins from here!

 Beach Clubs